Home Price Appreciation Skyrocketed in 2021. What About 2022?

 Maximizing energy efficiency.
 Homes that are cheaper to operate due to more energy-efficient systems and appliances can also increase in value.

-According to Zillow, home prices across the nation are expected to increase by a rate of 13.6%.
-While that may not be as high as this year’s increase of 19.2%, it’s still a very healthy rate of increase.
+According to experts, home prices across the nation are expected to increase by a modest rate.
+While that may not be as high as years past, any appreciation is good for homeowners building equity.

 At Sammamish Mortgage, we can help you get fully preapproved for a mortgage, even in the face of massive home appreciation rates.